In general, a static assembly can consist of four elements:

 Only the assembly manifest is required, but either types or resources are needed to give the assembly any meaningful functionality.

-The following illustration shows these elements grouped in a single physical file.
+The following illustration shows these elements grouped into a single physical file:

-As you currently design your source code, you make explicit decisions about how to partition the functionality of your application into one or more files.
-When designing .NET Framework code, you will make similar decisions about how to partition the functionality into one or more assemblies.
+As you design your source code, you make explicit decisions about how to partition the functionality of your application into one or more files.
+When designing .NET code, you'll make similar decisions about how to partition the functionality into one or more assemblies.